FiguredLimited/vue-mc/docs/_includes/collections.md

 Like models, routes are defined in a collection's `routes()` method.
 Expected but optional route keys are **fetch**, **save**, and **delete**.
 Route parameters are returned by `getRouteParameters()`.
-By default, route values are URL paths that support parameter interpolation with curly-brace syntax, where the parameters are the collection's options and current page.
+By default, route values are URL paths that support parameter interpolation with curly-brace syntax, where the parameters are the collection's attributes and current page.

 {% highlight js %}
 class Task extends Model {